 If you’re pumping, aim for a consistent routine that supports your nighttime feeding patterns and milk supply.

 A steady approach can help you maintain milk supply without feeling trapped by the schedule.
 You get to choose the rhythm that works for your body and your family.
-Regular monitoring of fetal movement patterns can also provide reassurance about your baby’s well-being during this time.

 How to Introduce Formula to a Breastfed Baby

-Then introduce formula by replacing one breastfeeding session at a time, giving your baby space to adjust to the new taste and texture.
-Ask another person to offer the bottle when possible; this can reduce breast-bottle confusion and support a calmer changeover.
+Then introduce formula by replacing one breastfeeding session at a time.
+This gives your baby space to adjust to the new taste and texture.

 Use a slow-flow nipple to better mimic the breast and keep the feeding experience familiar.

-- a quiet room
+- Choose a quiet room

-- gentle pauses between swallows
+- Pause often between swallows

-- a paced, confident feeding rhythm
+- Use a paced, calm feeding rhythm

 Watch for acceptance, spit-up, fussiness, or changes in stools.
 If nutrition, feeding patterns, or comfort worry you, contact your pediatrician.
-Additionally, it’s important to consult with your healthcare provider to ensure safe medication use during breastfeeding if you’re considering any new medications while introducing formula.

 You get to choose a plan that supports your family’s needs.